shrilaxmihegde/Product_Sales_Analysis/README.md

 ![3D_six_cluster)](/Resources/3D_six_cluster_with_legend.png)

-## Summary :
+## Result :

 Using K-means algorithm, with clsuter value  6, we can see the good result with customer classification.

-## Tableau Dashboard :
+## Tableau Dashboard Details :

 Using Tableau Public, an interactive comprehenssive dashbaord is built.
-Dashboard is accessible here: In progress :
+Dashboard is accessible here:
+# Questions :

+1. Which region has the highest average sales?
+2. Which sales channel did highest sales?
+3. What are the Top N and Bottom N products per year by sales?
+4. How much average sales per customer by products ?
+5. Based on the two Years how much sales trend will change?
+6. Which state has the highest sales in three years(2018,2019,2020)?
+7. Which state has the highest sales ?
+8. Which group did the highest ?
+9. Total number of order by state ?